TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 ### Why only WEB-DL

-??? question "Why do you only have a release profile for WEB-DL - [Click to show/hide]"
+??? question "Why do you only have Profiles for WEB-DL - [Click to show/hide]"

     We only do WEB-DL, myself, for TV shows.
 In our opinion, WEB-DL is the sweet spot between quality and size (you often don't see big differences anyway for TV shows) except for shows like GOT, Vikings, etc.